 This was a terrible decision that we all had to make as we had to board our beautiful dog into kennels for nearly a year.
 It was the most terrible time of our lives, as we fretted for him, and he fretted for us, and I felt like my heart was going to burst into a thousand pieces.

-We phoned the kennels once a month to see how he was
+the kennels once a month to see how he was

 doing, but even that got very hard.
 It turned into a financial

 nightmare, at this point of time, we were crying out for help.

 Well, we never endured the story would get worse, as the Vet informed my husband that it would be very dangerous for Chuckey to travel if they had to sedate him for a long period of time, and the thirty day quarantine in Australia would also be harmful to him.
 This was because of his bad seizures.

 paying out all the expenses, then to be

 told this news was just totally unbelievable.